huertanix/nowhere-tel/README.md

 Surrounding the mind

-Of a self called nowhere
+Of a tel called nowhere